 Christ’s disciples asked Him what the sign of His Coming and the end of the age would be (Matt.
 24:3).
 He warned the disciples of deception from many who would come “in His Name,” saying, “Christ was Christ” (vs. 5).
 He meant that they would put an emphasis on the person of Christ instead of the message He brought.
 But, He also prophesied that “this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (vs. 14).

-We are now in the time of the end.
-Remember, if the kingdom of God had been preached through the centuries, from the time of Christ to the present, proclaiming it today could not be a sign that the world has reached the end of the age.
+We are now in the time of the end and The Restored Church of God is preaching this gospel.
 Impostors and false leaders suppressed the preaching of the true gospel to the world until the 20th century.
-Starting in 1934, Herbert W. Armstrong began the fulfillment of this prophecy.
-It continues today—The Restored Church of God is preaching this gospel.
+Starting in 1934, Herbert W. Armstrong began teaching the true gospel with power.
+It continues today—and is scheduled to grow much bigger in scope and volume.

 Life After Death?